Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 VAT (IVA) on invoices

-How tax is actually calculated: revenue coefficient
+How tax is actually calculated: coefficient of profitability

 • Programmers, consultants: 78%